DenserAI Logo

 Open the chatbot builder to start creating your bot.
 You can upload your data and knowledge, such as FAQs or product information.
 This data will serve as the foundation for the chatbot’s responses.

-Follow this full integration guide.
+For step-by-step instructions, follow this full integration guide.

 Step 3: Set Up Potential Visitor Queries